Skip to main content

 Mortgage stress test changes

-As of June 1, 2021, all uninsured mortgages (where borrowers have a down payment of at least 20%) and insured mortgages (below 20% down payment) must be approved at a higher qualifying rate of 5.25% or the contracted rate plus 2%.
+New mortgage stress test rules were introduced on June 1, 2021, that require all uninsured mortgages (where borrowers have a down payment of at least 20%) and insured mortgages (below 20% down payment) be approved at a higher qualifying rate of 5.25% or the contracted rate plus 2%.
 This higher qualifying rate decreases homebuyers’ purchasing power and reduces the amount of mortgage a household can qualify for by about 5%.

 OSFI – which is Canada’s financial regulator – reviews the minimum qualifying rate on an annual basis, determining whether the current threshold reflects market conditions.
-In its most recent review on December 15, 2022, OSFI confirmed it would maintain its existing MQR criteria through 2023.
+In its most recent review, OSFI confirmed it would maintain its existing MQR criteria through 2024.

 Compare today's top mortgage rates